jellyfin-archive/jellyfin-docs/general/administration/hardware-acceleration.md

 --gpus all \
 ```

-A complete run command would look like this.
+A complete run command would look like this:

 ```sh
 docker run -d \